cvent/json-schema-deref/README.md

 }
 ```

-Our custom loader function passed in `options` would look something like:
+Our custom loader function passed in the `options` `loader` parameter would look something like:

 ```js
 function myMongoDBLoader(ref, option, fn) {